 - Capital gains.
 Cryptos have been the best-performing asset class of the last decade.
 While capital gains are not guaranteed, with the correct fundamentals, cryptocurrencies have been known to return APYs in the thousands of percent.

 - Inflation hedge.
-Cryptocurrencies such as Bitcoin, are often seen as a hedge against rising inflation, which is caused by the oversupply of fiat currencies.
+Cryptocurrencies are often seen as a hedge against rising inflation, which is caused by the oversupply of fiat currencies.
 If certain crypto has a limited supply, investors can find that over time the value of that digital asset appreciates relative to real-world goods and services.

 - Decentralized.
 While not true of all cryptos, many follow the industry-wide ethos that decentralization is key.
 Fiat currencies are centralized and can be printed by the Central Banks that control them.
 A cryptocurrency is considered decentralized when there is no centralized party controlling the supply and, therefore, there is no outside party influencing its overall value.